-The District's investment in capital assets for its governmental activities as of June 30, 2016, amounts to \$30,590,233 (net of accumulated depreciation).
+The District's investment in capital assets for its governmental activities as of June 30, 2017, amounts to \$30,695,245 (net of accumulated depreciation).
 The investment in capital assets includes land, buildings, equipment, computers, and book and library materials.
-During the fiscal year, the Library purchased a building in South Elgin for area residents.
-At year end, the Library was in the process of building out this space for use.
-The building, and continued build out is classified in Construction in Process at year end as the building was not put into use.
-The total increase in District's investment in capital assets for the current fiscal year was 1.6%.
-The increase was due to additions being larger than depreciation and disposals during the year.
+During the fiscal year, the Library put into use a building in South Elgin for area residents.
+The total increase in District's investment in capital assets for the current fiscal year was .34%.
+The increase was due to additions of assets being greater than depreciation and disposals during the year.

-For more detail on capital assets please refer to the notes to the financial statements.
+For more detail on capital assets please refer to note 4 to the financial statements.